Himalayan Children’s Charities Founders

 Executive Director, HCC-Nepal

-Mun Maya Rawal is HCC’s program coordinator.
-She joined the HCC team in 2016 and helps with the development, implementation, and evaluation of HCC programs and projects, namely HCC’s signature program in Kathmandu and HCC’s Earthquake Orphan Scholarship Programs.
+Mun Maya Rawal is HCC-Nepal’s Executive Director.
+She joined the HCC team in 2016 and is integral with the development, implementation, and evaluation of HCC programs and projects, namely HCC’s Peak Program in Kathmandu and HCC’s Rise Program in rural Dhading.
+She is also the primary social worker for HCC’s rural students, ensuring their care and safety.
 Mun Maya was born in the remote Jumla district, and has been living in Kathmandu since she was admitted into the orphanage at age 7.
-She is a former HCC student herself and graduated with her undergraduate degree in Business Studies (BBS) and from the HCC program in early 2016.
-She is currently pursuing a postgraduate certificate in psychology, with plans to pursue her graduate studies in the near future.
+She grew up as an HCC student and was one of the first admitted to HCC’s program in 2003.
+She graduated the program in 2015 with an undergraduate degree in Business Studies and has since earned her Master’s degree in Psychology with a focus on Child Development.
+Mun Maya currently lives in Kathmandu with her husband and new baby.

 Administrative and Finance Officer, HCC-Nepal

-Laxmi Karki is HCC’s Administrative Coordinator.
+Laxmi Karki is HCC’s Finance Officer.
 She joined HCC’s team in 2015, and her main roles and responsibilities include helping to manage HCC’s finances, organizing HCC programs and providing administrative assistance to HCC staff and volunteers.
-She has also been instrumental is HCC’s post-earthquake initiatives, including the Dhading Children’s Initiative, which currently serves nearly 90 orphaned students throughout the devastated Dhading district.
+She has also been instrumental is HCC’s post-earthquake initiatives, including the Rise Program, which currently serves nearly 90 orphaned students throughout the devastated Dhading district.
 Laxmi graduated from the HCC signature program in 2016 with an undergraduate degree in Business Studies (BBS) from Southwestern State College.
-She is currently pursuing a master’s degree in Masters in Business Studies (MBS).
+She has since earned a Master’s degree in Business Studies (MBS).
+Laxmi lives in Kathmandu with her husband.

 Himalayan Children’s Charities Board